ngsanogo/keneyapp/GOVERNANCE.md

 1. Discuss respectfully in the relevant GitHub issue or PR
 2. Seek input from additional maintainers
-3. If consensus cannot be reached, ISDATA Consulting makes the final decision
+3. If consensus cannot be reached, Issa Sanogo makes the final decision
 4. All participants must follow the [Code of Conduct](CODE_OF_CONDUCT.md)

 ## Code of Conduct